Paul Thompson (oral historian): Oral History

 Thompson is regarded as one of the pioneers of oral history as a research methodology in the social sciences.
 In 1973 he founded the Oral History Society and the journal Oral History.
 Between 1970 and 1973 he carried out a project titled 'Family Life and Work Experience before 1918' which was the first national oral history interview study to be carried out in Britain.
 The project resulted in a number of publications, including Thompson's The Edwardians: The Remaking of British Society, which was published in 1975 and again in revised form in 1992.

 In 1987 he also founded the National Life Story Collection (now known as National Life Stories) at the British Library National Sound Archive in London.
 The aim of this new collection was to "record first-hand experiences of as wide a cross-section of present-day society as possible".

 Subsequent oral history work includes studies of the family and community life of Scottish fishermen as well as car workers in Coventry and Turin.
-Recently, Thompson carried out a research project aimed at recording life stories with trans-national Jamaican families and is currently expanding on his work with pioneers of social research.
+Thompson carried out a research project aimed at recording life stories with trans-national Jamaican families and expanded on his work with pioneers of social research.